 President and CEO, Colleges and Institutes Canada (CICan)

-Ms. Amyot has obtained a Master’s degree in Education and three Bachelor degrees in Biology, in Arts and in Education.
-Dedicated to a strong values-based leadership in the Public Service, Denise is also passionate about sailing, cross-country skiing and networking.
+Denise Amyot has obtained a Master’s degree in Education and three Bachelor degrees in Biology, in Arts/Humanities and in Education.
+Dedicated to a strong values-based leadership, she is also passionate about sailing, cross-country skiing and networking.